-I have a Ph.D. in Counseling Psychology from Temple University and have been a licensed psychologist since 1991.
-After many years of clinical work, and adjunct teaching at various universities and colleges, I transitioned to working as a full-time psychology professor at Community College of Philadelphia.
-I also worked as a freelance reviewer of psychology textbooks and author of ancillary materials of psychology textbooks published by Pearson Higher Education, Macmillan/Worth, McGraw-Hill and Wiley publishers Over the years, I loved being immersed in academia and never thought I would return to clinical work.
+While teaching full-time, I was frequently hired as a developmental reviewer of psychology textbooks and authored ancillary materials for psychology textbooks published by Pearson Higher Education, Macmillan/Worth, McGraw-Hill and Wiley.
+I loved being immersed in academia and never thought I would return to clinical work.

 But after profound life changes, including the unexpected death of my mother, my journey led me back to clinical practice, specifically to help individuals transform their own experience(s) prolonged grief (formerly referred to as complicated grief).